Dennis Collins Johnson

 Producing and directing theater, faires, festivals, major events, video and film ; voice-overs; creating themed shows; live and on-camera acting; interactive and improvisational theatre; videography; photography; producing audiobooks/audiodrama; interpersonal communication workshops; screenwriting; comedy sketch writing; song writing; copywriting; educational theatre and workshops; performance workshops; consulting; audition coaching; instructing.

 An especially pronounced gratitude to those exceptional associates, past and present, who have proved time and again to be our sine quae non in so many arenas so many times, particularly David Donovan, Kitty Jones, Glen Johnson, Michael Donahue, John Thomas, Allen Kretschmar, and Gene McDaniels.
 A loving thank you to all those hundreds of actors, directors, writers, staff members, musicians, dancers, stunt persons, stage combatants, captains, dance choreographers, fight choreographers, production managers, stage managers, office persons, costume designers, lighting designers, set designers, technical personnel, jousters, craft persons, game persons, vendors, recording engineers, photographers, videographers, sound engineers, jugglers, magicians, animal trainers, performers, groundspersons, builders, security persons, emts, workers, artisans and artists who have made countless significant contributions to hundreds of our productions over the years.
 Finally, a big domo arigato to the thousands of audiences who have graced us with their presence, for their laughter, their tears, their applause, and their love.
-Meanwhile we continue to work on a number of exciting new projects.
-As our good friend singer-songwriter Dirk Hamilton put it, “We remember what we can’t forget.
-We ain’t licked yet.”
+Meanwhile we continue to work on a number of exciting new projects!

 For a video gallery of many of our shows from the last 30 years, please see our Virtual Interactive Theatre channel on youtube.